 Representing Injured Motorcycle Riders Nationwide

 Although passenger drivers are far more likely to cause motorcycle crashes than the riders, there are still many unfair assumptions and stereotypes out there about motorcyclists.
-That means vehicle drivers can use these biases to their advantage when fending off personal injury lawsuits.
+That means vehicle drivers can use these biases to their advantage when fending off personal injury lawsuits in Birmingham.

 However, if you were observing all applicable laws during the time of your crash, the negligent party may be legally responsible for your medical costs and treatments, and you have the right to seek compensation.
 At Hare Wynn, we’re dedicated to fighting for your rights in the event of an accident, and with more than 125 years of combined experience, we can give you the aggressive advocacy you need.